rajeshrinet/pyross/README.md

 Please read the [PyRoss Wiki](https://github.com/rajeshrinet/pyross/wiki/) before you use PyRoss for your research.

+The authors are part of [The Rapid Assistance in Modelling the Pandemic (RAMP)](https://royalsociety.org/news/2020/03/urgent-call-epidemic-modelling/) taskforce at the **University of Cambridge**.
+In alphabetical order, we are: [Ronojoy Adhikari](https://github.com/ronojoy), [Austen Bolitho](https://github.com/TakodaS), [Tim Ekeh](https://github.com/tekeh), [Julian Kappler](https://github.com/juliankappler), [Irene Li](https://github.com/Irene-Li), [Benjamin Remez](https://github.com/BenjaminRemez), [Paul Rohrbach](https://github.com/prohrbach), and [Rajesh Singh](https://github.com/rajeshrinet).

+Please first [read the wiki](https://github.com/rajeshrinet/pyross/wiki) and  then only [open an issue](https://github.com/rajeshrinet/pyross/issues), in preference to emailing us with queries.
+Issues can be shared with others with similar queries and you help the user community by communicating through issues.
+Thank you!

 ## Installation
 Clone (or download) the repository and use a terminal to install using